sims-bit/Milestone_project_two/README.md

 ## Testing

+Manual and Automatic are two fundamental approaches to program testing.
+Manual testing is testing done by programmers without using automation tools.
+With the tester following a test plan and going through the application to test the program runs as expected without bugs.
+This is best used for Ad-hoc testing, usability, to check the application visually, explore testing etc.
+Automatic testing however uses tools and scripts to execute predefined tests.
+Tests that run automatically with minimal human intervention.
+This type of testing may be best for regression testing, repetative tasks, performance testing to name a few.

 | Test Description | Outcome | Status |
 |---  | --- | --- |
 | Welcome Page Loads Correctly | User is presented with the Welcome Page and instructions with how to play the game | Pass |